- Portable Games

 "What do you mean?
 Get outta here.
 I can't lock it even if you tell me."

-But saying nothing further, Paul escaped into the darkness and disappeared, and Rain watched dumbfounded as he left.
+But saying nothing further, Paul escaped into the darkness and disappeared, Rain watching dumbfounded as he left.

-However, Norse intuitively felt that what the youngster said wasn't a simple threat or practical joke.
+However, Norse intuitively felt that what the youngster said wasn't a mere threat or practical joke.

 That's because when Paul suddenly turned around, Norse saw a small handgun bared under his shabby jacket, thrust casually into the belt on his waist.

-Though violent cases are unlikely to happen on an island so tiny, why'd a young man like that have a handgun?
+Though violent cases are unlikely to happen on an island so small, why'd a young man like that have a handgun?
 Norse felt a strange uneasiness.

 The three reluctantly returned to Bale's house.
-But Bale seems to have not returned.
+But Bale seemed to have not returned.